UChicago Medicine Comprehensive Cancer Center

 Medical oncologist Christine Bestvina, MD, specializes in lung cancer treatment and is actively researching new and better ways to treat the disease.

-There are now treatments specifically designed to target those parts of cancer cells which cause uncontrolled growth and spread.
-They are sometimes referred to as molecular-targeted drugs because they focus on specific changes that occur inside cells when they become cancerous.
-These “targeted therapies” may be used alone, or in specific cases, after surgery.
+“Targeted therapies” are treatments specifically designed to target parts of cancer cells that cause lung cancer to grow and spread.
+These therapies are also called molecular therapies or molecular-targeted therapies because they focus on specific changes that occur inside cells when they become cancerous.

-• Tyrosine kinase inhibitors block enzymes needed for cancer cell growth.
-For example, the drug osimertinib targets the EGFR (epidermal growth factor receptor) gene.
-When the EGFR gene is mutated and overactive, it allows cancer cells to grow quickly.
+Tyrosine kinase inhibitors (TKIs) block enzymes needed for cancer cell growth.
+For example, the drug osimertinib is an EGFR inhibitor that targets the EGFR (epidermal growth factor receptor) gene.
+When the EGFR gene is mutated and overactive, cancer cells grow quickly.

 Request an Appointment